 Additional functional space in attic; currently accessed with drop down staircase.

 Centered upon a spacious, open den with custom built-ins, this floor has three bedrooms and a full windowed bathroom.
 This floor also provides access to the attic.

-With 11'6? ceilings, this floor has two formal living rooms separated by sliding pocket doors.
-Both rooms have a wood-burning fireplace and floor-to-ceiling windows.
+With 11'6" ceilings, this floor has two formal living rooms separated by sliding pocket doors.
+Both rooms have a fireplace and floor-to-ceiling windows.
 There is a wall of built-in storage and a wet bar leading out to a spacious terrace with a spiral staircase leading down to the garden.